adamschoenemann/clofrp/README.md

 ## Recursive Types
 - Is it really a good idea to expose the recursive primitives to the user?

-## Impredicativity and the eta-law
-In general, the inference system should preserve eta-equivalence, such that if (λx. f x) : A then f : A. However, this is complicated by predicativity.

-Consider a polymorphic function such as `f : () -> ∀a. a`.
-If we have `⊥ : ∀a. a` then we can implement `f` as `f = ⊥`.
-But this will not type check, as we would have to set `a = () -> ∀a. a`, which is an impredicative instantiation.
-(sidenote: Haskell will actually allow this, even though it doesn't support impredicativity?)
-However, we can typecheck `f` as `f = λx -> ⊥ x`, since that will allow us to introduce the type-variable into scope first (call it `a'`), and we'll simply set `a = a'`.
-So this is an example where predicativity breaks the eta-rule.

-Another example of the above problem is changing the type of `f` to the equivalent `f' : ∀a. () -> a` by floating the positive quantifier left.
-Then we have eta-equivalence.
-But since the types are equivalent, we should have eta-equivalence for `f` as well...

-Is this a general problem that you cannot have "full" eta-equivalence with predicative types?
-I know that it seems undecidable to have both eta-equivalence and impredicative types in SystemF, but since this system is predicative, I feel like I should have "full" eta-equivalence

 ## Type-classes and stuff
 I generally want to avoid type-classes, as it is complicated to implement.
 However, I have a problem with fmap and primRec since they're